albertattard/java-boot-camp/01 - Primer.md

     110810b3d472        bash:5.0.17         "docker-entrypoint.s…"   53 minutes ago      Up 53 minutes                           brave_payne
     ```

     Some of the information, such as the `CONTAINER ID` and the `NAMES`, will be different.
+Note that rerunning the image will create a new container which will have different and independent state from any other containers, even containers for the same image.

 1. Try out some commands